nefarioustim/front-end-development-best-practice/index.md

 It's important to understand the technologies being used to browse your content and test accordingly.
 This information is best gleaned from your web analytics and log files.
-Once you have you have analysed and assimilated that information, you'll likely want to follow a **graded browser support** strategy to allow you to focus your development and testing efforts on the browsers that matter the most to you whilst not being held back by legacy
+Once you have analysed and assimilated that information, you'll likely want to follow a **graded browser support** strategy to allow you to focus your development and testing efforts on the browsers that matter the most to you whilst not being held back by legacy